nyoom-engineering/oxocarbon-vscode/README.md

 }
 ```

-Rust semantic parsing is buggy so it is recommended to default back to TextMate Parsing.
-In your `settings.json`
+Rust semantic parsing is buggy, so it is recommended to default back to TextMate parsing.
+In your `settings.json`:

 ```json
 {